 3. Taking care of my Echium pininana plant.

 programming : I hate it as a job, though.

-I watch game of thrones.
+2. Game of Thrones.
 Mainly because medieval lifestyle is interesting.

-I also watch Big bang theory, but I think it peaks at season 2.
+I've stopped watch Big bang theory, it peaks at season 2.

 Most books are outdated now, it's better to look for information on the web.
 Research results needs a year to get into textbooks.
 I haven't been able to finish some books like Differential Geometry and QFT, but I am working on that.

 Music : Classical music (mostly Chopin, some Liszt and Mozart and Beethoven)

 Food : salmon, sushi, black tea with lots of honey, matcha, blueberries